Welcome to Part 2 of our Ericsson vs. Apple article!

 Compared to other 5G SEP owners, Ericsson has announced a higher royalty rate of US$ 2.50 ~ US$ 5.0 per device.
 Just last year (2021), Huawei announced its 5G royalty rate at a cap of US$2.50 for each unit, which is the lowest minimum for Ericsson.

 In Apple’s complaint, Apple argues that it should get better terms for a licensing agreement with Ericsson, implying that Ericsson’s proposed royalty rates are too high.
 This brings to light the question of how reasonable Ericsson’s 5G royalty rates are and may become a future ground for other SEP implementers to challenge Ericsson with in the future.

 Update: You can continue reading about this case in Part 3 — Getting a Glimpse of the PTAB Petitions Apple Launched Against Ericsson.

 We hope you gained some interesting insights in this two-part article.
-If you would like to navigate through SEP OmniLytics to find more insights or just to examine a certain SEP’s claim chart, click the button below and start today with the 7-day free trial!
+If you would like to navigate through SEP OmniLytics to find more insights or just to examine a certain SEP’s claim chart, click the button below and contact your Client Success Specialist now!